1. Terms of Service (TOS)

-The Terms of Service (TOS) governs the use of a product and services provided by it.
+The Terms of Service (TOS) governs the use of a product or service.
 Think of these as the rules that one must agree to and abide by in order to use a service.
 Let’s take a look at an example with passwords.
-The user is in charge of maintaining the confidentiality for their own password.
+The user is in charge of maintaining the confidentiality of their own password.
 The company wouldn’t be liable for any damage if you used a password that ultimately resulted in your account being accessed without your authorization.
-Some of the other topics worth noting within a Terms of Service are the following: Limitation of Liability, warranty, termination and intellectual property.
-You can check out our terms of service located here.
+Some of the other topics worth-noting within the Terms of Service are the following: Limitation of Liability, warranty, termination, and intellectual property.